petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/creating-and-managing-objects/actions/using-manual-actions.md

 When a user clicks on a component mapped to an action, you can choose what happens when that action succeeds or fails.

-There are four options available for both outcomes:
+There are four options available for both outcomes and an extra success interaction:

 1. **None**: Nothing happens after the action is performed.